ProgrammingHero1/toy-marketplace/task_description.md

 6. Give your website name.
 The website title will be changed according to the route you are clicking.
 Suppose your website name is PHero.
 Then, on the **‘about’** route, your website title will be **‘PHero | About us’**.

-7. add a spinner to my toys page.

-8. Make the component name, folder structure, and route name meaningful.
+7. Make the component name, folder structure, and route name meaningful.
 If needed, add comments.

 <br/>